-Rising Star Chef Dante de Magistris of Restaurant Dante - Biography
+Rising Star Chef Dante de Magistris of il Casale Lexington - Biography

 The consummate Italian-American chef, Dante de Magistris was raised in an Italian-American household that was passionate about food.
 He went to Italy to connect with his culinary roots and cooked in kitchens in Bologna and Florence.
 But it was his debut at Ristorante Don Alfonso on the Amalfi Coast that really fast-tracked de Magistris to success.
 He helped earn the restaurant its third Michelin star while the head chefs traveled abroad and de Magistris was left to run the kitchen.